iancze/iancze.github.io/content/courses/astro542/lectures/04-energy-levels-atoms/index.md

 ## Molecular Spectroscopy

 *Molecular spectroscopy is hard*.
 But worthwhile.
 Why is molecular spectroscopy hard?
 Having two (or more) atoms destroys the nice symmetry that we had with atomic spectra.
-This means that there are *many more* ways for a molecule to move, which means many more degrees of freedom, which means many more quantum states.
+This means that there are *many more* ways for a molecule to move, which means many more degrees of freedom, which means many more quantum states to transition between and thus many more discrete photon energies to emit.

+Most abundant, astrophysically-interesting molecules are diatomic molecules (having two atoms).
+Thankfully, this means we at least have a line of rotational symmetry along the *internuclear axis*, the line from one nucleus to another.

 * homonuclear: having the same nucleus (e.g., \\(H_2\\), \\(O_2\\))
 * heteronuclear: having different nuclei (e.g., \\(HD\\), \\(CO\\) )

-Most abundant, astrophysically-interesting molecules are diatomic molecules (having two atoms).
-Thankfully, this means we at least have a line of rotational symmetry along the *internuclear axis*, the line from one nucleus to another.

-The main types of transitions that you will encounter are either vibrational or rotational.
+The main types of molecular transitions that you will encounter in astrophysical contexts are either vibrational or rotational.

 ## Vibrational Transitions